 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 Agriculture and Natural Resources

-The Treutlen County Cooperative Extension office offers services to homeowners and famers alike.
-In a small community, there are often needs that would go unaddressed if it were not for the Extension office.
-One such area is in beef cattle production.
-After a poor 2018 calving season, a local cattle producer contacted the Treutlen County Agriculture and Natural Resources agent.
-The producer was in search of an early detection method of pregnancy testing cattle.
-The producer not only gained valuable knowledge from the agent, but also saved a substantial amount of money.
+The Treutlen County Extension office offers services to homeowners and farmers alike.
+In a small community, there are often needs that would go unaddressed if it were not for the Extension Office.
+One such area in Treutlen County is longleaf pine stand management.

 4-H Youth Development

 The Treutlen County 4-H prides itself on the 4-H motto, "To make the best better."
 We take pride in each one of our 4-H’ers and hope we can impact their lives where dexterity is shown throughout all aspects of their work.

 Treutlen County 4-H’ers have participated in several community service projects where the world of work and play collide.
 During a “normal year” our 4-H’ers are usually seen at our local nursing home and assisted living center packing food bags for the elderly, handing out donated goods, or playing and singing a tune with the residents.
 However, due to Covid-19, many of our beloved events and activities were cancelled or postponed.